HolyJS-TCXX/HolyJS-Piter-2019-TCXX/proposal.md

 ## Motivation

 You can have the ability to build ETL process, which allows you transfer and process data to the localStorage or to a created array.
-You can use a part of a pipeline funtionality in JS to make the way of retrieving and saving data more comfortable.
+You can use a part of a pipeline funсtionality in JS to make the way of retrieving and saving data more comfortable.
 These methods are lazily evaluated to avoid intermediate calculations when it's not necessary.
+Support different web sources: localStorage, REST services, arrays in-memory.

 ## High-level API